Are cats trainable?

 A lot of people unwittingly teach their kitten bad habits.
-They pick their kitten up, she struggles and they immediately put her down again.
-Thus, the kitten learns that if she struggles, she gets her own way.
+They pick their kitten up, kitten struggles and they immediately put them down again.
+Thus, the kitten learns that by struggling they get their own way.

-A better approach is to pick your kitten up and then, if she struggles, continue to hold her gently but firmly.
-When she settles, lavish lots of praise on her and set her down.
+A better approach is to pick your kitten up and then, if they struggle, continue to hold gently but firmly.
+Once settled lavish lots of praise and set them down.

 Can you train your kitten not to scratch?
 No. Kittens love to scratch - it's a natural form of territorial marking that also gives the muscles a good stretch.
 Does this mean you have to accept ruined furniture?
-No. You just have to train your kitten to re-direct her scratching.
+No. You just have to train your kitten to redirect the scratching.

 Buy your kitten a scratching post (rough surfaces are particularly appealing so you might want to choose one covered with something like rope).
-Play with your kitten near the scratching post and then, when she uses it, reward her with praise and maybe a treat.
+Play with your kitten near the scratching post and then, when your kitten uses it, reward with praise and maybe a treat.

-If she does scratch an item of furniture, she'll mark it with her scent and cleaning it with an anti-odour product may discourage her from going back there.
+By scratching an item of furniture your kitten is marking it with their scent.
+Cleaning it with an anti-odour product may discourage them from going back there.
 Some people find putting something like polythene on the item of furniture helpful as kittens generally aren't so keen to scratch slippery surfaces.